A new insight into the consistency of smoothed particle hydrodynamics: SPH errors in one-space dimension

 \subsection{Error bounds}

-The error of the kernel approximation of $f(x)$ at the position of particle $a$ is given by the first summation on the right side of Eq.
-(19).
+The error of the kernel approximation of $f(x)$ at the position of particle $a$ is given by the first summation in Eq.
+(18).
 Bounds on this error have been previously derived by Fulk \cite{Fulk94}.
 However, a derivation is repeated in Appendix A under the uniform norm

 by retaining only second-order terms in the summation.
 The result is